Good Passwords Are Key to Good SecurityWhat are the most important measures you can take to improve your online security?

 Research done by Google shows that security experts answer this question with a focus on password security.
 Passwords should be strong and unique and should not include personal information such as your name, birthdate, or SSN.

 One way people can accomplish securing their passwords is by using a password manager.

 A password manager is a program that keeps track of all the usernames and passwords for your different services.
 When you browse to a site and log in for the first time, the password manager stores the site, username and password you use.
 Subsequent times when you browse the site, the password manager fills in those fields for you.

 A good password manager stores the sites, usernames, passwords and other information heavily encrypted in the cloud.
-This gives you backup and means you can use all your sites on any device from which you can log into the password manager service.
+This gives you backup and enables you to access all of your sites on any device from which you can use the password manager service.

-Use complex passwords Many a user account has been compromised because the password was short and simple or one of many used by those unwilling to put any thought into the matter: Lists of most common passwords are usually filled with entries like '12345', 'password', 'qwerty' and 'asdf'.
+Use complex passwords Many user accounts have been compromised because the password was short and simple or one of many used by those unwilling to put any thought into the matter: Lists of most common passwords are usually filled with entries like '12345', 'password', 'qwerty' and 'asdf'.